xts2002/demo-ci/README.md

 #### Step 1

-The first thing to do is to fork this repository, by clicking on the **Fork** button on the top right corner of this page.

-Therefore, you will test the CI server into your own copy of the repository.
+The first thing is to fork this repository, by clicking on the **Fork** button on the top right corner of this page.
+In this way, you will test the CI server into your own copy of the repository.

 #### Step 2

-Clone the repository into your local machine.
-You may use a Git Desktop Client or the following command line (where `<USER>` should be replaced by your GitHub user).
+Clone the forked repository into your local machine, using the following command line (where `<USER>` should be replaced by your GitHub user).

 ```bash
 git clone https://github.com/<USER>/demo-ci.git
 ```

-Next, go to the folder `.github/workflows/`and rename the `empty.txt` file to `actions.yaml`.
-Then, add the content below to the `actions.yaml` file
+Next, go to the folder `.github/workflows/`and create a configuration file called `actions.yaml`, with the following lines:

 ```yaml
 name: Github CI